kief/infrastructure-as-code.com/_posts/2016-12-07-multiple-environments.md

 ### Next: Stack Instance Per Environment

-Part 2 of this article will describe another pattern, maintaining a single, versioned definition file, which is used to provision and manage a separate stack instance for each environment.
+[Part 2 of this article](/2016/12/06/cd-for-infrastructure.html) will describe the *Environment Pipeline* pattern.
+This uses a single definition file, which is versioned and promoted through a Continuous Delivery-style pipeline.